 The first round of funding through the Access Innovation Fund was awarded to 12 community-based organizations from across Canada.
 Learn more here.

-Catapult Canada expects to fund multiple projects in both funding streams, and organizations with funded projects will become part of a community dedicated to sharing project progress, findings and practices with a view to a wider knowledge dissemination strategy to inform the broader sector.
+Catapult Canada expects to fund multiple projects across the country.
+In this open call, we will be working with shared charitable platforms in order to provide funding to unincorporated and grassroots groups.
+To support this, we will be hosting an event for unincorporated groups to connect with shared platforms to support their Catapult grant applications.
+Funded groups will become part of a community dedicated to sharing project progress, findings and practices with a view to a wider knowledge dissemination strategy to inform the broader sector.

 About the Rideau Hall Foundation

 The Rideau Hall Foundation is a national registered charity established in 2012 to focus on amplifying the values and initiatives which serve to further unite us as a country.
 We collaborate on projects that span four key areas: (1) learning initiatives that strive for excellence and equity; (2) strengthening Canada’s culture of innovation, (3) widening the circle of giving and volunteering; and (4) investing in Canadian leaders with transformative potential.
 You can learn more about the nation-building work of the RHF by visiting our website at www.rhf-frh.ca.